 Philadelphia, PA

 Philadelphia is the sixth largest city in the United States, and one of the most historically significant cities in the country as the birthplace of the Declaration of Independence.
 The city is home to about 1.6 million residents, with a metropolitan area of over six million people.
-The city’s building stock, which is older and smaller as compared to other major cities, accounts for almost 70% of Philadelphia’s total greenhouse gas (GHG) emissions.
+The city’s building stock, which is older and smaller compared to other major cities, accounts for approximately 65% of Philadelphia’s total greenhouse gas (GHG) emissions.
 In 2021, Philadelphia committed to achieving carbon neutrality by 2050, which includes working towards 100% clean electricity and reducing emissions from buildings.

 Philadelphia Programs, Policies, and Strategies

-In 2021, the City released the Climate Action Playbook, which serves as a guide for continued action on climate in Philadelphia.
-The City continues to implement two key building energy policies: the Building Energy Benchmarking Program and the Building Energy Performance Program, which require large buildings to report their annual energy performance to the City annually and implement low-cost tune-ups to improve their energy performance.
-In July 2024, the City released the Energy Poverty Alleviation Strategy, a roadmap for ensuring that all Philadelphians, but especially the City’s historically marginalized and vulnerable communities, can participate in and benefit from Philadelphia’s clean energy transition.
+In 2021, the City released theClimate Action Playbook, which serves as a guide for continued action on climate in Philadelphia.
+The City will be updating their CAP in 2026, and in the meantime continues to implement two key building energy policies: theBuilding Energy Benchmarking Program and theBuilding Energy Performance Program, which require large buildings to report their annual energy performance to the City and implement low-cost tune-ups to improve their energy performance.
+In July 2024, the City released theEnergy Poverty Alleviation Strategy, a roadmap for ensuring that all Philadelphians, especially the City’s historically marginalized and vulnerable communities, can participate in and benefit from Philadelphia’s clean energy transition.